huntercfreeman/BlazorStudio/README.md

 Generic TreeView Blazor Component
 - Keyboard support for movement: { ArrowLeft, ArrowDown, ArrowUp, ArrowRight, Home, End }
 - Maintains the expanded state of child nodes when collapsing their parent and then expanding it again.
--Maintains the state of the TreeView decoupled from the lifecycle of the Blazor Component itself.
+- Maintains the state of the TreeView decoupled from the lifecycle of the Blazor Component itself.
 - To minimize size of the post, the gif of the "Solution Explorer" serves to be the gif of the "Generic TreeView" as the solution explorer is a usage of it.

 Solution Explorer